 Big data is more important than ever, and it’s only going to get more important to online retailers of all sizes.
 Luckily, it’s also more accessible than ever.
-Small- and medium-sized online retailers, and even solopreneurs and early-stage startups, can access free and low-cost tools that can power big returns in sales conversions, expanded their customer base, and increase business growth.
+Small-and medium-sized online retailers, and even solopreneurs and early-stage startups, can access free and low-cost tools that can power big returns in sales conversions, expanding their customer base, and increase business growth.

-“You can quickly work out the overall efficacy of your site: bounce rates, returning users, and overall page views,” says Harling.
-“Then you can set up conversion funnels, see how your users are entering your site, and where they are leaving it.”
+Your goal should be to work out how users are finding and using your site.
+Look into bounce rates, returning users, overall page views, and which pages are top performers.
+From there, you can set up conversion funnels to see how users are entering your site, and where they are leaving it.

 Once you can see what actions customers are taking on your site, though, how do you make changes that can increase conversions?

 Effectively using data is all about testing changes, such as what drives more customers to complete a purchase or other desired action.
 Luckily nowadays, testing small changes to your site is simpler than ABC — it’s as easy as A/B.

 A/B testing, or split testing, helps you “understand what type of experience is resonating for your users,” says Procopio.
 “To do that, you need to pit two options against each other and give it enough time for the data to sort it out.”